Best Sonata Hybrid Tires: Top 3 All-Season Picks

 Durability

-With a 10/32 tread depth and a 70,000-mile limited warranty, the Maxtour LX is positioned for strong tread life.
-Real-world longevity looks promising but will be clearer after more months of use.
+With a listed 10/32 tread depth and 70,000-mile limited warranty, the Maxtour LX is positioned for strong tread life.
+Real-world longevity will still depend on alignment, inflation pressure, rotation habits, and driving style.

 Ease Of Use